 You can either ring us, Email, or call in to make an appointment.
 All the details, together with maps of where we hold our clinics can be found by clicking the ‘Contact Us’ button.
 Please note that phone calls will be answered between 9.00 am and 5.00pm Monday to Friday

 If you contact us via Email, please be aware that the information you send will be through a non-secure service and this may affect the confidentiality of the content.
 We advise that you state only your name and date of birth in order to protect your personal data.

 Batteries & Tubing

-Don't forget that you can collect batteries from the ground-floor reception desk Monday….
+Don't forget that you can collect batteries from the 1st floor, green corridor reception desk Monday to Friday between 9am and 4.30 pm or we can post them to you.
 Hearing aid repairs - such things as mould adjustments, minor damage or replacement tubing - are now by appointment only.
 However the charity Action On Hearing Loss do hold drop-in sessions for batteries and tubing at various centres throughout the Rotherham area.
 Pick up a leaflet with details of all the venues and times or go to the 'Leaflets' page and download it.

 Please note that there are no drop-in repair sessions.
 For minor repairs or change of tubing - if you cannot manage it yourself - please ring or email for an appointment.

 Although most people are satisfied with the quality of NHS hearing aids - which is very good - some people would prefer to have, and are willing to pay for, a better quality or more discreet hearing aid.
 Our service provides patients with a wider choice of hearing aids and the income generated is reinvested in the NHS.